Adrenal Glands Surgery, Nottingham

 Adrenocortical cancer is very rare and can present without any particular symptoms (picked up incidentally on a scan) or because of overproduction of hormones such as cortisol and androgens.
 The mainstay of the treatment of ACC’s is to remove the adrenal gland together with any involved organ in the proximity.
 Patients with ACC require life-long follow-up, genetic screening and might require further surgical or medical treatments (mitotane) as the cancer might come back in the same spot or metastasise to other places in the body.

 A number of cancers from organs distant to the adrenals (kidney, lung, breast, bowel) can metastasise to the adrenal gland(s).
 In some cases and depending on the exact findings, it is possible to remove the affected adrenal gland that harbours the metastatic cells with a key-hole operation/adrenalectomy.

 The treatment of each disorder varies according to the specific cause.
 Patients with any concerns about these conditions should seek advice from their doctor.

-Tumours of the adrenal gland are mostly benign and do not result in over or underproduction of adrenal hormones.
-Most tumours are discovered incidentally when people undergo scans for various other reasons.
-Once detected, most adrenal nodules will require a specialist set of investigations and follow-up scans to ascertain the benign nature of the nodule.
+Tumours of the adrenal glad are mostly benign and do not result in over or underproduction of adrenal hormones.
+Most tumours of the adrenal gland are discovered incidentally when people undergo scans for various other reasons.
+Once detected, most adrenal nodules will require a specialist set of investigations and may need adrenal gland tumour surgery, if found to be cancerous.